flashlight/flashlight/README.md

 To install Flashlight in a custom directory, use CMake's [`CMAKE_INSTALL_PREFIX`](https://cmake.org/cmake/help/v3.10/variable/CMAKE_INSTALL_PREFIX.html) argument.
 Flashlight libraries can be built as shared libraries using CMake's [`BUILD_SHARED_LIBS`](https://cmake.org/cmake/help/v3.10/variable/BUILD_SHARED_LIBS.html) argument.

 Flashlight uses modern CMake and `IMPORTED` targets for most dependencies.
 If a dependency isn't found, passing `-D<package>_DIR` to your `cmake` command or exporting `<package>_DIR` as an environment variable equal to the path to `<package>Config.cmake` can help locate dependencies on your system.
 See [the documentation](https://cmake.org/cmake/help/v3.10/command/find_package.html) for more details.
-If CMake is failing to locate a package, check to see if a similar issue has been created.
+If CMake is failing to locate a package, check to see if a corresponding [issue](https://github.com/facebookresearch/flashlight/issues) has already been created before creating your own.

 #### Dependencies
+Dependencies marked with `*` are automatically downloaded and built from source if not found on the system.
+Setting `FL_BUILD_STANDALONE` to `OFF` disables this behavior.

+Dependencies marked with `^` are required if building with distributed training enabled (`FL_BUILD_DISTRIBUTED` — see the [build options](#build-options) below).
+Distributed training is required for all applications.

 <div class="tg-wrap"><table>
 <thead>
   <tr>